jhmejia/jhmejia/README.md

 ```
 About me:
-I'm a student at TCU, interested in Machine Learning, IoT, and cats.
+I'm a student at TCU, interested in Machine Learning, IoT, DevOps, and cats.

 My favorite languages are Python, Java, and C!